 Adobe introduced the world to what was originally known as Adobe Acrobat.
-The software used and still uses a Portable Document Format (PDF) and the main goal was to become the standard for the any kind of transmission of large documents.
+The software used and still used as a Portable Document Format (PDF).
+The main goal is to become the standard for the any kind of transmission of large documents.
 Everyone, from business owners and educators to government personnel use the PDF file to transmit large documents.

 Why edit a PDF?